EliiasG/MonoGameDrawingApp/README.md

 | [F] | Focus on selected item. |
 | [R] | Redraw all. (sometimes nessecary when dealing with modifiers that refernce other objects) |
 # Editing
+ Objects are represented as a list of points.
+ To draw and export objects, the lists of points are renderd as polygons with a vertex at each point, and an edge between consecutive vertices.
+ Edges may not cross eachother.

  Drag points to move them.
  Hold [Shift] and drag origin to move origin.
  Hold [Ctrl] and click to add points at the end of the list.